 This is what happened to Lauren and her family which led to their homelessness.
 She and her young son entered into our shelter program earlier this year.
 With the help of her case manager, Lauren has been able to develop a plan that addresses her family needs and has strengthened her chances of gaining employment that will provide a living wage.
 As a single parent, she thought this would not be possible, especially in her financial situation.
 But, with the support and guidance she found at Family Promise of Sussex County, Lauren has been able to obtain the necessary resources to get back on track to self-sufficiency.

 Lauren has returned to school where she has been successfully working towards her goal of becoming a Certified Medical Assistant.
 Working with her case manager they identified resources for financial aid and scholarships.
 Lauren has continued to work hard and has received excellent academic awards.
 She is now ready to find a place to call home and is expected to be moving out of the shelter soon.

 With the help of Family Promise of Sussex County, Lauren has joined the long list of others who have turned their lives around.

 Kyle first came to Family Promise of Sussex County in 2015.
-He is physically disabled, struggling with anxiety and depression symptoms and homeless.
-Kyle has been living in a tent hidden in the woods, he cannot afford his medication and sometimes used alcohol and drugs to self-medicate.
-This is how Kyle has existed for the past two years.
-He struggles to maintain stability with his mental health and substance abuse issues.
-Consequently, he has trouble being able to find and maintain employment and at times, falls back on maladaptive coping mechanisms.
+He is physically disabled, struggling with anxiety and depression symptoms, and was experiencing homelessness.
+Kyle had been living in a tent hidden in the woods, he could not afford his medication and sometimes used alcohol and drugs to self-medicate.
+This is how Kyle had existed for the past two years.
+He struggled to maintain stability with his mental health and substance abuse issues.
+Consequently, he had trouble finding and maintaining and at times, was falling back on maladaptive coping mechanisms.